SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 Given the massive quantity of reviews, one key challenge is to condense all the information contained in a useful way.
 To do so, we tried to obtain numerical representations for each game, which we call **game embeddings**.
 Ideally, these embeddings would capture key information about the games and place conceptually similar games close together in the embedding space.

-The process to obtain these embeddings is quite involved, although we can split it in two key steps which are summarized in the figure below.
+The process to obtain these embeddings is quite involved, although we can split it in two key steps: First, we take the textual content from all the English reviews and use it to train a  <a href="https://github.com/epfml/sent2vec">Sent2vec model</a> to obtain 100-dimensional sentence embeddings.
+Then, we take the 1000 most helpful reviews for each of the 200 most reviewed games, feed them to the trained Sent2vec model, and average the resulting sentence embeddings for each game.
+This gives us a 100-dimensional embedding for each of the top 200 most reviewed games in our dataset.
+This process is summarized in the figure below.

 <figure>
     <img src="img/Embeddings_method.jpg">
-    <figcaption>First, we take the textual content from all the English reviews and use it to train a  <a href="https://github.com/epfml/sent2vec">Sent2vec model</a> to obtain 100-dimensional sentence embeddings.
-Then, we take the 1000 most helpful reviews for each of the 200 most reviewed games, feed them to the trained Sent2vec model, and average the resulting sentence embeddings for each game.
-This gives us a 100-dimensional embedding for each of the top 200 most reviewed games in our dataset.</figcaption>
 </figure>

-The final game embeddings, and similarly obtained genre and tag embeddings, are publicly available, and can easily be visualized using the [Tensorflow Embedding Projector](http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json), and are also openly available.
+The final game embeddings, and similarly obtained genre and tag embeddings, are publicly available, and can easily be visualized using the [Tensorflow Embedding Projector](http://projector.tensorflow.org/?config=https://gist.githubusercontent.com/dmizr/6ed0d83d738a86a3d57e7a8455efe83f/raw/6b7aed45e8d7d5eec7d4f5fb0f71d9c74f0423e8/projector_config_all.json).
 We heavily recommend taking a look at [**this dedicated page**]({% link embeddings.md %}) for more info.

 ## Classification with K-means clustering